hyperledger/aries-rfcs/concepts/0020-message-types/README.md

 Technically, attribute names can be any valid json key (except prefixed with @, as mentioned above).
 Practically, you should avoid using special characters, including those that need to be escaped.
 Underscores and dashes [_,-] are totally acceptable, but you should avoid quotation marks, punctuation, and other symbols.

-#### Use attributes consistently across message families
+#### Use attributes consistently within a protocol

-Be consistent with attribute names between the different types within a message family.
+Be consistent with attribute names between the different types within a protocol.
 Only use the same attribute name for the same data.
 If the attribute values are similar, but not exactly the same, adjust the name to indicate the difference.

 #### Nest Attributes only when useful